 One way to mitigate these limitations is to set up a unified incident command post, where fire and police personnel in charge work together, sharing intelligence and making informed decisions in real-time.
 Both officers and EMS would go in as a unit to maximize time and effort in saving lives.
 The Rescue Task Force is a concept developed by Arlington County (Virginia) Fire Department in 2013 and actively socialized and implemented by the Arlington County High Threat Response Program (HTRP).
 The Rescue Task Force is a first responder tactic that deploys a minimum of two police and one EMS personnel, who then establish hot, warm, and cold zones where the unit can operate to a different extent in treating and extracting victims while staying vigilant of the threat.
 Standardized terminology, improved communication, and reasonable operational predictability in an otherwise unpredictable situation are essential to the success of an integrated response.

 The HTRP engaged 21 agencies and more than 100 subject matter experts across Northern Virginia to improve regional and multiagency collaboration and first responder interoperability.
 The subject matter experts formed working groups that looked at personal protective equipment and how to operate in hazardous conditions, improved regional information and intelligence sharing, and enhanced mutual aid and resource deployment practices during low- and high-probability attacks.
 The project utilized subject matter experts to strengthen existing capabilities and create new integrated tactics and strategies to respond to complex coordinated attacks by looking at, for example, active violence, chemical/biological/radiological/nuclear (CBRN) threats, explosives, and civil disturbance.
 The HTRP team conducted numerous tabletop exercises for incident commanders, brainstorming discussions engaging emergency communication centers, hospitals, federal partners, and other experts, as well as training for SWAT officers and EMS personnel.
 Hands-on exercises included cross-training, simulating complex coordinated attacks response, and practicing Rescue Task Force and other innovative tactics.
 Training that engages all stakeholders in emergency response can improve the efficiency of the response and reduce the risk of first responder injuries when operating in complex hostile environments.
-For example, the HTRP implemented regional SWAT practices that allow officers to operate a hose from inside an armored personnel carrier in a scenario where a bad actor is shooting from a building set on fire (see photo).
+For example, the HTRP implemented regional SWAT practices that allow officers to operate a hose from inside an armored personnel carrier in a scenario where a bad actor is shooting from a building set on fire (see photo above).

 One of the program’s deliverables is a large repository of vetted resources compiled during the five-year term of the project, including vetted policies and procedures, after-action reports, training resources, and reference articles.
 Two databases provide an innovative look at high-threat incidents – the High Threat Incident Database and the Fire as a Weapon Incidents Database – and track domestic and international incidents.
 The databases evaluate incident components that may provide lessons learned and improve the overall awareness around common tactics and targets, as well as emerging threats involving technology or hybrid methods.
 First responders can view these resources by requesting access to the High Threat Response Repository hosted on the Northern Virginia Response System’s (NVERS) website.
 Even though the HTRP does not exist at its full capacity due to the expiration of the federal grant funding, a small number of dedicated personnel still socialize the deliverables and update the repository.
 The HTRP is currently leading an effort to address new regional gaps and challenges.
 Multiagency representatives comprise the Critical Infrastructure working group, responsible for the identification, preplanning, and mapping of sites, buildings, and systems, as well as the Cyber working group, developing backup plans and operations to put in place in the aftermath of an incident.
 Many public safety agencies do not possess the bandwidth to conduct research and lack access to funding to run trial programs.
 As such, larger and better-equipped agencies in the region have the responsibility to establish mutual aid agreements.